andrewevans1/javamavenapp/README.md

 the required admin password can be found with the following command `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

-select install suggested plugins
+- select install suggested plugins
-Create first admin user
+- Create first admin user
-Click "create new jobs"
+- Click "create new jobs"

-Name the job "Project1" and select "Pipeline"
+Name the job "Project1" and select "Pipeline"<br>
 Under "Build Triggers" select the "Poll SCM" checkbox.
 Set the schedule as "* * * * *".
-Note: there is a space after each *, there is no space after the last *.
+Note: there is a space after each *, there is no space after the last *.<br>
 Under the Pipeline section enter the following text
 <pre><code>pipeline {
     environment {